 The Wild Center & Wild Walk: Walk among the treetops of the Adirondack forest on the Wild Walk at The Wild Center, an experiential museum dedicated to connecting visitors with the natural world around us.
 The only elevated walkway in the region, the Wild Walk offers visitors a bird’s eye view of the 6 million–acre Adirondack Park.
-Indoor exhibits are closed, and visitors are asked to keep an eagle’s wingspan apart—that’s 6-feet in human-speak.

-Fort Ticonderoga (pictured): Learn about New York’s role in the American Revolutionary War through a visit to the reconstructed Fort Ticonderoga, where you can watch live reenactments complete with period costumes, lose yourself in a massive corn maze, and smell the fragrant heritage flowers in the King’s Garden.
+Fort Ticonderoga (pictured): Learn about New York’s role in the American Revolutionary War through a visit to the reconstructed Fort Ticonderoga, where you can watch live reenactments complete with period costumes, lose yourself in a seasonal massive corn maze, and smell the fragrant heritage flowers in the King’s Garden.

 Revolution Rail Co.: Take a scenic ride across the Hudson River on 2– or 4-person tandem rail bikes with Revolution Rail Co.!
 Your pedaling will be rewarded with gorgeous views and even a riverfront photo op at the turnaround point taken by the rail co’s pro staff (included in the price of the ride).
+Advanced tickets are required.

 Credit: @whiteface_mt on Instagram